About Making a Gift/Pledge

 About the Environment

+Q. What are we doing to practice environmental stewardship of the campus as the project moves forward?
 In keeping with Lewinsville’s commitment as an Earth Care Congregation, this project will seek to minimize the project’s environmental impact on the entire campus.
 A professional landscape designer will develop a plan to protect surrounding vegetation and replace any that, of necessity, must be removed.
 In addition, construction will include installation of efficient window, lighting, and heating/cooling systems.

+Q. Will Heritage Hall become a LEED certified building when its transformation is complete?
 One of the major goals of the Building Task Force is to make the new Heritage Hall as energy efficient as possible within the constraints of a limited budget.
 With that goal in mind, the committee has given consideration to nearly all forms of energy efficient materials and sources of energy, e.g., solar panels, geothermal, ground source heat pumps.
 The Task Force is well aware that many members of our congregation will be watching to make sure we remain true to our commitment as an Earth Care Congregation.
 Becoming LEED certified is an admirable goal but affording that status may jeopardize our ability to meet pressing programmatic needs, many of which have been waiting more than thirty years to be addressed.
 Both ambitions require prudent stewardship of finite resources.

-The Building Task Force has discussed this topic on multiple occasions amongst ourselves and with our architect.
+Q. Have there been any discussions or decisions regarding the use of Low or No VOC materials (paint, rugs, and other supplies) in the actual construction?
+The Building Task Force has discussed this topic on multiple occasions among ourselves and with our architect.
 While the topic has been discussed, it’s a bit early in the architectural and engineering design phase to be specific about building materials but we, the Building Task Force and the architect, are committed to ensure that the latest ECO friendly design, construction techniques and materials will be a high priority throughout the project.

 About the Construction Period

+Q. How will we get to worship service when the builders are working?
+Will there be an alternate entrance while the new east entrance is under construction?
 Just as we did in the 1987-1992 period of our last capital improvement project, the work will be scheduled (staged) to minimize disruption to all regularly scheduled activities.
 If necessary, Fellowship Hall can be used for Sunday worship services, and an entrance to that area will always be open.

+Q. Are arrangements being made for alternate meeting spaces for groups displaced during construction, e.g., education classes, youth meetings, community groups, some of which meet daily, etc?
 Accommodating all requests for meeting space during construction will be a very real challenge.
 A full year of disruption is anticipated, but fortunately, we have professionals to help us each step of the way.
 Close coordination will be required among our architect, construction company, and building oversight committee (led by John Bowen).
 The end result will be worthy of the patience expended to arrive there.

+Q. Have we considered remodeling our facilities and putting some money in the church’s endowment fund?
 Fortunately, the endowment fund has been building slowly and steadily since it was created in 1985.
-Thus, the Foundation was able to make a grant of $1 million to match the first million dollars pledged by the congregation.
+Thus, the Foundation was able to make a grant of $1 million to match the first million dollars pledged by the congregation and another $500,000 grant later.
 The endowment fund continues to grow with gifts and bequests from members and friends of the church.
 While construction is underway, members will be encouraged to continue their support of the endowment fund with the confidence it will be available for a future capital project.